-Running a small business as a copywriter and calligrapher, I lean on templates, from my calligraphy contract template to a zillion email templates, like WHOA: Besides the German Shepherds curled up on the floor next to me, I have a really tiny team of 4 others (no one else is full-time but me right now!).
+Running a small business I lean on templates, from my calligraphy contract template to a zillion email templates, like WHOA: Besides the German Shepherds curled up on the floor next to me, I have a really tiny team of employees and contractors, but in the early days (slash side-hustle days), it was just me.

-Also, if you’ve read in any of my productivity posts, I’m quite passionate about sticking to a normal work schedule.
+Also, if you’ve read in any of my productivity posts, I’m ~quite~ passionate (k fine, I’m obsessive) about sticking to a normal work schedule.

 To do that, I have to have more “pretend secretaries” than the small inbox and client support I have.

 The easiest tool?
 Templates, duh.

 Today, I want to give you a rundown on the 4 types of templates to have in place as a calligrapher or stationer.
 You’ll learn

 - How to get started with a packages template in HoneyBook

 - A list of all the templates I have on the calligraphy side of my business

 - 3 types of questionnaires you may need to have on hand as a stationer